 Many-to-many discovery is defined for a number of neighbouring PDs.
 Among these neighbouring PDs, any PD shall be able to communicate with all other PDs.
 Therefore, physical links must be available between any pair of PDs.
 Procedure for many-to-many discovery follows the steps as shown in Figure 35.

-The higher layer of an initiator PD (I-PD) triggers discovery procedure with an MLME-DISCOVERY.request with a group ID (G-ID) to its MAC layer.
+The higher layer of an initiator PD (I-PD) triggers discovery procedure with an MLME-DISCOVERY.request to its MAC layer.

-The I-PD’s MAC layer broadcasts Discover Request with its own PD ID (I-PD ID) and the G-ID received from the higher layer during the discovery period.
+The I-PD’s MAC layer broadcasts Discover Request with its own PD ID (I-PD ID) and an empty list.

 Each of the other PDs that captured the Discovery Request sends an MLME-DISCOVERY.indication to its higher layer.
-A PD, that receives a response decision from its high layer, broadcasts an MLME-DISCOVERY.confirm with its own ID.
+A PD, that receives an MLME-DISCOVERY.confirm from its high layer, broadcasts Discovery Response message.
 Hereafter, the responded PD is referred to as responder PD (R-PD).
+The Discovery Response message is broadcasted with its own ID (R-PD ID), I-PD ID, and IDs of all received PDs.

-The I-PD broadcasts a group ACK with I-PD ID, G-ID, and a list of R-PDs that it receives Discovery Confirm.
-The time period from broadcasting theMLME-DISCOVERY.request to broadcasting a group ACK is referred to as a random access response duration, T_rar, which is much smaller than the discovery period within a super frame.
+The I-PD broadcasts Discover Request with its own PD ID (I-PD ID) and a updated list..
+The time period between the broadcasts of two Discovery Request is referred to as a random access duration, T_rar, which is much smaller than the discovery period within a super frame.

-Upon receiving the group ACK, R-PDs that sent an MLME-DISCOVERY.confirm but are not appear in the list of R-PDs within the group ACK re-broadcast the MLME-DISCOVERY.confirm.

-The I-PD broadcasts a group ACK with I-PD ID, G-ID, and a updated list of R-PDs.
-The time period between two consecutive group ACKs (or between a group ACK and the Discovery Report Request as in the following steps) is referred to as a repeat random access response duration, T_rrar, which is smaller than T_rar.

-During T_rar and T_rrar, each of the R-PDs keeps its receiver on to capture the Discovery Confirm from all other R-PDs and makes its own list of captured PDs (C-PDs list).

-The repeat random access response duration is repeated until the I-PD’s higher layer sends an MLME-DISCOVERY REPORT.request to its MAC layer or until a pre-assigned maximum repeating number N_rrar.
-Then the I-PD’s MAC layer multicasts a Discovery Report Request to all R-PDs in the updated list of R-PDs.

-Each of the R-PDs received the Discovery Report Request multicasts its Discovery Report Response with its own R-PD ID and C-PDs list.

-The I-PD’s MAC layer unicasts an ACK to each of the R-PDs that it receives the Discovery Report Response.

-The I-PD’s MAC layer sends each pair of the received R-PD and C-PDs list to its higher layer.
+The random access period is repeated until the I-PD stops to further broadcast Discover Request. .

 Figure 35—Discovery procedure sequence chart for forming many-to-many group